-In the current draft of the Envision Development Regulations, the maximum building height in the CDM2 Zone is 27 metres and the FAR is 3.5.
+In the Envision St. John's Development Regulations adopted-in-principal by Council, the maximum building height in the CDM2 Zone is 27 metres and the FAR is 3.5.
 There is also a building façade setback requirement of 4 metres at the 18-metre level.
 If the façade faces more than one street, such as in the case of the subject property, the setback shall be applied to a minimum of 2 streets and the streets are determined by the Chief Municipal Planner.

 Since the draft Development Regulations were made public, staff have met with design professionals and recognize that for a height of 27 metres, the FAR could be increased to 4.0.
-It was noted that in order to avoid large bulky building such as Atlantic Place, the FAR should not be any more than 4.0.
+It was noted that to avoid large bulky buildings such as Atlantic Place, the FAR should not be any more than 4.0.
 The proposed design has a FAR of 5.64, which is too large for this site.
 It is important to recognize that maximum height and FAR should not be treated as mutually exclusive standards.
-Both standards need to be met in order to create a building appropriate in size and scale for the site.
-Should the development proceed, it is recommended that the building be redesigned to meet the standards set out in the CDM2 Zone of the Envision Development Regulations.
+Both standards need to be met to create a building appropriate in size and scale for the site.
+By comparison, recent developments in the Downtown have the following height and FAR: